Infectious Disease; Infectious Disease; Microbial Pathogenesis; Vitamins and Trace Nutrient

 Learning experiences in my laboratory, in infection prevention and hospital epidemiology, or in international health, may be available for motivated students, residents, and fellows.

-Infectious Disease, Infectious Diseases, Microbial Pathogenesis, Vitamins and Trace Nutrient
+Infectious Disease, Infectious Disease, Microbial Pathogenesis, Vitamins and Trace Nutrient

 This UBMD clinician teaches at the University at Buffalo's School of Medicine and Biomedical Sciences.
 Learn more about this clinician’s research and teaching activities.
 View credentials, publications, professional involvement and more.